php-dev-br/laravel-doc-pt-br/middleware.md

         'verified' => \Illuminate\Auth\Middleware\EnsureEmailIsVerified::class,
     ];

-Once the middleware alias has been defined in the HTTP kernel, you may use the alias when assigning middleware to routes:
+Once the middleware has been defined in the HTTP kernel, you may use the `middleware` method to assign middleware to a route:

     Route::get('/profile', function () {
-        // ...
+        //
     })->middleware('auth');

+You may assign multiple middleware to the route by passing an array of middleware names to the `middleware` method:

+    Route::get('/', function () {
+        //
+    })->middleware(['first', 'second']);

+When assigning middleware, you may also pass the fully qualified class name:

+    use App\Http\Middleware\EnsureTokenIsValid;

+    Route::get('/profile', function () {
+        //
+    })->middleware(EnsureTokenIsValid::class);

 <a name="excluding-middleware"></a>